seirios/BBPTopologySSCX/where_things_are_stored.md

 **home/bolanos/2019-11-14_central_flick_full**
 4s simulation when we feed a flick stimulus (one spike in 16 fibers at 2s) to the central column (as defined by S.)

+**home/bolanos/2019-11-14_S1_central**
+Subdivision of S1.v6 at some distance to the border central_gids.txt is the one with saturated connectivity.
+We start with a pretty big subdivision a small distance away from the border then we increase the distance.
+This gids_i.txt\subset gids_j.txt if i>j , so we have a filtration.
+Here is some exemple:
++ gids_03.txt 1 468 240 neurons
++ gids_04.txt 1 405 263 neurons (subset of gids_03)
++ gids_08.txt aka central gids 1 090 860 neurons
++ gids_28.txt 28817 the smallest one the size roughly of a microcircuit.

 **home/bolanos/2019-11-14_S1_slices**
 Subdivivision of the S1.v6 circuit into "horizontal" layer following the shape of the whole thing.
 Each subdivision is simply a text file containing the gids of the neurons.